goanpeca/ATE.org/src/ATE/org/README.md

-    `flows` is enabled for the context menu **AND** the `qualification` section is available, however based on the `package` that is associated to the `Target` (over `device`) we have a slightly different outline of the `qualification` section.
+    `flows` is enabled for the context menu **AND** the `qualification` section is available, however based on the `package` that is associated to the `Target` (over `device`) we have a slightly different outline of the `qualification` section:

 1. The `device` of the selected `Target` is associated with the 'naked die' `package`

 So, the package is 'virtual', this is the way we implement if we sell 'naked die' products.
 It also means that some sections in the full `qualification` section are not applicable, Notably everything to do with ... the package :wink:

 2. The `device` of the selected `Target` is **not** associated with the 'naked die' `package`

 So, we have a real package, and thus the full `qualification` section is available.

 ## tests